 SI Nature of Loss Definition of Entitlements Relevant Implementation Issues Implementation

 Entitled Person Policy Legal Responsibility

 (EP) Section

 6 Loss of Owner of the i.
 Cash compensation for the Measures in a.
 Payment of structure cost a.
 LGED-CRO/IADC

 Residence/Commer structure structure at market value RP as per b.
 Verification of SES and other

 cial Structures by identified by SES ii.
 Transfer grant (TG) @ 12.5% ADB records b.
 LGED

-Owner or Squatters of the value of kutcha and guidelines c. c.
+Owner or Squatters of the value of kutcha and guidelines c.
+APs will be fully informed c.
 LGED

 semi-pucca and 5% for pucca about their entitlement and

 structure assessed by PVAT assisted in obtaining it d.
 LGED-CRO/EA

 iii.
-Owner will be allowed to d. ·
+Owner will be allowed to d.

 take all salvageable materials household will be paid

 (free of cost without delaying before/during vacating the

 the project work project sites e.
 LGED-CRO/EA

 iv.Re-construction grant (CG) @ e.

 12.5% of the value of all commercial structure at the

 structures assessed by the same rate to the owners of f.
 LGED-CRO/EA

-PVAT for titled owners structures
+PVAT for titled owners , structures

 f.
+Reconstruction Grant for

 each structure

 (household/commercial) will g.
 LGED-CRO/EA

 be paid before/during

 vacating the Project site

-g. •
+g.
+Special assistance to Female

 Headed/vulnerable

 Household

-SI # Nature of Loss Definition of Entitled Person Entitlements Relevant Policy Legal Section Implementation Issues Implementation Responsibility (EP) 7 Loss of access to house/commercial structure (rented or lease) Tenants renting/leasing the property as identified by the socio-economic survey i.
+SI # Nature of Loss Definition of Entitled Person Entitlements Relevant Policy Legal Section Implementation Issues Implementation Responsibility (EP) J , 7 Loss of access to house/commercial structure (rented or lease) Tenants renting/leasing the property as identified by the socio-economic survey i.
 One-time cash grant for facilitating alternative housing/structure assessed by PVAT Measures in RP as per ADB guidelines a.
 Verification of SES Records and other Records b.
 A shifting Allowance per unit will be paid before relocation from project sites a.
 LGED b.
 LGED-CRO 8 Losses of residence by informal settlers/encroachers or unauthorized occupants Heads of Households occupying homestead land illegally or squatting on RoW as identified by SES i.
 Cash compensation for the structure at market value ii.
 Transfer grant (TG) @ 12.5% of the value of kutcha and semi-pucca and 5% for pucca structure assessed by PVAT iii.
 Owner will be allowed to take all salvageable materials (free of cost without delaying the project work iv Re-construction grant (CG) @ 12.5% of the value of all structures assessed by the PVAT for titled owners Measures in RP as per ADB guidelines

-SI # Nature of Loss Definition of Entitled Person Entitlements Relevant Policy Legal Section Implementation Issues nplementation Responsibility 9 Loss of Business by shops/business owners due to dislocation (EP) Owner/Operator of the business as recorded by the Socio- economic Survey i.
+SI # Nature of Loss Definition of Entitled Person (EP) Entitlements Relevant Policy Legal Section Implementation Issues Implementation Responsibility 9 Loss of Business by shops/business owners due to dislocation Owner/Operator of the business as recorded by the Socio- economic Survey i.
 Business Restoration Grant to owners, renters and leaseholders assessed by PVAT (not less than 6 months net income) ii.
-Non titled shop owners above the poverty line will not be eligible for business restoration grant Measures in RP as per ADB guidelines a. b. by the SES a. b.
-LGED LGED-CRO/EA 10 Loss of income, Employment/Work Opportunity of Full time/part time Workers Workers of affected business as recorded in the SES i.
-One time cash grant for 90 days at the rate of local wage rate Measures in RP as per ADB guidelines a. b. the SES a. b. c.
-EA/LGED- CRO LGED-CRO/EA EA/LGED-CRO
+Non titled shop owners above the poverty line will not be eligible for business restoration grant Measures in RP as per ADB guidelines a.
+All persons recorded by the SES b.
+Cash grant to be paid before leaving the project land a.
+LGED b.
+LGED-CRO/EA 10 Loss of income, Employment/Work Opportunity of Full time/part time Workers Workers of affected business as recorded in the SES i.
+One time cash grant for 90 days at the rate of local wage rate Measures in RP as per ADB guidelines a.
+All persons recorded by the SES b.
+Cash grant to be paid before taking possession of land c.
+Involvement of the EP in Project civil works a.
+EA/LGED-CRO b.
+LGED-CRO/EA c.
+EA/LGED-CRO